Fox's Book of Martyrs

 sequester; among which they also rolled up much that appertained to another

 English merchant, wherewith he was credited as factor.
-Whereof as soon as news
+Whereof as soon as news was brought to the merchant as well of the imprisonment of

-the arrest made upon his goods, he sent his attorney into Spain, with authority
+his factor, as of the arrest made upon his goods, he sent his attorney into

-from him to make claim to his goods, and to demand them; whose name was John
+Spain, with authority from him to make claim to his goods, and to demand them;

-Fronton, citizen of Bristol.
+whose name was John Fronton, citizen of Bristol.

 When